 "For high volume Distribution Centers, racking should run perpendicular to the longest axis."

 "Warehouse layouts and processes should follow the horseshoe path.
 The opening in the horseshoe represents the internal and external suppliers and customers.
+The horseshoe itself represents the activities that take place.
 There are other paths however this remains the easiest to learn and to follow."

 "When developing Bin Locations always start from the floor and work your way up.
 Shelf A will either be the floor or the bottom shelf."